IsaacIngram/v3/v3-ui/src/assets/projects/project3/project3.md

 3. When the user is finished with their transaction, they close the doors.
 The doors will lock, the transaction is automatically ended, and your account will be charged for what you picked up.

 ## 2. Project Status
 This project was conceived as the 2024 [Imagine RIT](https://www.rit.edu/imagine/) submission from Computer Science House.
-At Imagine, we were able to judge how the public would react to this type of vending machine.
-We received tons of positive feedback and enthusiasm from parents, children, industry professionals, and our peers.

-We have decided to continue working on this project to improve the technology and add more features.
-I'm very excited to be the leader of this effort, and I ca'nt wait to share our advancements in the future.
+We have since brought it to both ImagineRIT 2024 and ImagineRIT 2025, and we intend to continue improving this project this year.

 ![](/assets/projects/project3/cabinet_cad_model.png)